weilueluo/tsm4j/README.md

         StateMachine<Integer, String> stateMachine = builder.build();

-        // trigger state machine from state1
+        // trigger state machine from s1
         assertEquals("6", stateMachine.run(s1.of(1)).getOutputs().get(0));  // 1 * 2 * 3 = 6

-        // trigger state machine from state2
+        // trigger state machine from s2
         assertEquals("7", stateMachine.run(s2.of(6)).getOutputs().get(0));  // 6 + 1 = 7
     }
 }
 ```

 For more usage examples see tests.

+## Contributing
+Feel free to open up an issue for feature request or bug report.